BHARATH999999/jio-saavn-api/README.md

         <h4>'/getLanguageData/:language': "getLanguageData of the one of the languages like
                                            Hindi, English, Tamil, Telugu, Punjabi, Marathi, Gujarati, Bengali, Kannada, Bhojpuri, Malayalam, Urdu, Haryanvi, Rajasthani, Odia, Assamese"</h4>
         <h4> '/getAllAlbums/:language': "getAllAlbumsInALanguage --> Takes some time to fetch all the data."</h4>
-        <h4> '/getAllAlbums/:language/:startsWith' :  'getAllAlbumsInALanguageStartsWith) --> use any characters from a to z for albums starting with alphabet and for data starting with numbers kindly use "0-9" as startsWith '
+        <h4> '/getAllAlbums/:language/:startsWith' :  'getAllAlbumsInALanguageStartsWith' --> use any characters from a to z for albums starting with alphabet and for data starting with numbers kindly use "0-9" as startsWith '
         </h4>
         <h4> And many more to come...</h4>